ts-azure-services/drift-primer/main-content/ddrift_narrative.md

 ## Comparing the Baseline Model
 To see how much the new dataset has degraded on the baseline model, we can compare the `Data Drift Dataset` on the original `baseline-model-endpoint`.
-This yields an error rate of +23.6%, compared to the baseline test accuracy rate of ~19-20%.
+This yields an error rate of +23.6%, compared to the baseline error rate of ~19-20%.
 Hence, the inherent drift in the data distributions is leading to this increased inaccuracy for predictions.

 ![data_drift_comparison](./gifs/compare_data_drift.gif)